ballerina-platform/module-ballerina-email/email-ballerina/Package.md

 It provides an implementation for sending and receiving emails with SMTP, POP3 and IMAP4 protocols.

-For more information go to [The Email Package](https://docs.central.ballerina.io/ballerina/email/latest).

 ## Report Issues

 To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).